-SLSUM reads the daily Data (B) file and prints out the 'summary' results of the day's SL tests In addition entries are made in the SLOAVG.nnn file.
-The SLSUM command is usually invoked as part of the ED command.
+SLSUM reads the daily Data (B) file and prints out the 'summary' results of the day's SL tests.
+In addition, entries are made in the SLOAVG.nnn or SLNAVG.nnn files The SLSUM command is usually invoked as part of the ED command.
 See Appendix A for an example of the SL average files.